Ahmedewa/CREDIT-CARD-TRANSACTION-APP-USING-POSTGRESQL-DATABASE-AND-ANGULLAR-FRAMEWORK/README.md

 ## **1. Code Coverage**

-Code coverage measures how much of your codebase is tested by unit, integration, and end-to-end (E2E) tests.
+Code coverage measures how much of our codebase is tested by unit, integration, and end-to-end (E2E) tests.
 A high code coverage percentage ensures fewer bugs, better reliability, and more maintainable code.

-### **1.1 Tools for Code Coverage**
+### **1.1 Tools for Code Coverage**:

-Here are tools you can use for different parts of the app:
+-tools we can use for different parts of the app:

 | **Layer**            | **Testing Tool**            | **Purpose**                     |
 |-----------------------|-----------------------------|---------------------------------|